turboapps/docs/building/working_with_turbo_studio/e-snapshot.md

 - Most applications should be configured by performing the snapshot on the earliest (least common denominator) target operating system.
 A small number of applications may require multi-platform merge for successful deployment across all operating system variants.

-- When selecting a folder to save the Capture and Diff snapshot, select Make New Folder in TurboStudio.
+- When selecting a folder to save the Capture and Diff snapshot, select Make New Folder in Turbo Studio.
 This folder will not be included in the snapshot.
 If the folder is included in the Capture and Diff snapshot, remove it using the Filesystem tab.

 - Before beginning the pruning process, save a backup of the Capture and Diff snapshot (snapshot.xappl).
 Revert to the original Capture and Diff snapshot in the event of an error.